Ways Calgarians can reduce single-use items

 Why am I being charged for other foodware accessories?

-The recently repealed Single-Use Items Bylaw did not require businesses to charge for foodware accessories (such as pre-packaged condiments, takeout boxes, coffee cups, etc.).
-Businesses may apply a fee to these items as part of their business operations.
+Businesses may apply a fee to foodware accessories (such as pre-packaged condiments, takeout boxes, coffee cups, etc.) as part of their business operations.

 Will stores be able to use plastic bags again?